 Do you get it now?
 (If not, that’s OK.
 Send me an email and I can go into more detail.)

 To illustrate, let’s look at the pendulum again:

 Any time you try to push an average patient — the one in the middle, not moving — in a positive direction, they will resist and be vigilant about staying right in the middle.
 Try again and they will resist again with the same effort in which you tried to persuade them.

 Are you starting to wonder what would happen if you took the patient on the road less traveled and in the opposite direction?
 I hope so.
 Am I actually implying that the key to successfully selling your average patients is to move them in the negative direction?

 I’m not implying it; I’m saying it unequivocally!

 Start moving your motionless, average patients in the negative direction, and your sales and the satisfaction of your patients will soar.

 Scared?
 Please don’t be.
 Rest assured next month’s column will make complete sense, cause some of you to have “a-ha” moments, and even make some of you laugh.
 (What’s the point if we’re not having fun?)

 But most importantly, it will make the “chore” of selling vanish.
 I’m going to give you complete control of the selling process in your office.
 Hope that sounds good to you.

 Yes, lentils and jellybeans, this is where the fun begins.
-Next month, I will begin to show you exactly how to go about this.
+In my next article, I will begin to show you exactly how to go about this.